How to Start Freelancing While Working Full-Time

 Tips for Maintaining Balance

-- Batch similar tasks to maximize efficiency.
+• Batch Similar Tasks: Group similar activities together to maximize focus and efficiency.

 Managing Your Freelance Finances